 8:00 Chairperson’s Remarks

-Susanne Saalau, PhD, Senior Director, Chemistry, FOG Pharma
+Susanne Saalau, PhD, Senior Director, Biochemistry and Screening, FOG Pharma

 8:05 The Permeability Landscape around Lariat Cyclic Peptides